Agaber90/GoCleanArchitecture/README.md

  <p> Actually I used this package as I am not aware of a full browswer engine that written in GO and it has taken many times for investigation as you have mentioned that better to complete the task using Golang, I would have been to handle this using .NET and call it in Golang, but I have decided to complete it using the Golang.
 I would have been also to use headless chromes but it's not stright forword, that's why I used this package.</P>

 <p> After the screen have been taken, I moved it to a shared path folder with a UUID to create a unique name for the screenshot image, and then the Image data will be saved to the database, such as folder path and the creation time to the database.</p>

-# Please note that I add the Postman files to this project to start test it